szalansky/snap/README.md

 `ENCRYPTION_KEY` is mandatory and the application will throw exception while loading unless you define this variable.
 It could instead use some weak key, but I find that unfair and prefer to be explicit about the runtime requirements.

+`HOSTNAME` is optional and contains the name of the host (for absolute HTTP url generation).
+App will fall back to `localhost:3000` if that variable is not defined.

 ### Tests